 Please be sure to consult your healthcare professional if you experience side effects beyond 14 days.
 Also, ask your healthcare professional about recommendations for a follow-up appointment.

 Recently approved by the FDA, Juvederm™ injectable gel is a “next-generation” dermal filler.
 The smooth consistency gel helps to instantly restore your skin's volume and smooth away facial wrinkles and folds, like your "smile lines" (nasolabial folds—the creases that run from the bottom of your nose to the corners of your mouth).

-Juvederm™ dermal filler lasts long because it's the only dermal filler currently available with the highest concentration of hyaluronic acid and a special formulation process.
-This process creates a smooth gel that flows easily into the skin, creating smooth, natural looks.
+Juvederm™ dermal filler is the only dermal filler currently available with the highest concentration of hyaluronic acid and a special formulation process.
+This process creates a smooth gel that flows easily into the skin, creating smooth, natural looks.*

 All other currently approved hyaluronic acid dermal fillers use a gel particle suspension formulation.
 These gel particles may be visibly seen as opposed to the smoother formulation used in Juvederm™.
 The smooth consistency of Juvederm™ dermal filler also may help to minimize the discomfort that can sometimes occur during the injection procedure.
 In addition, Juvederm™ injectable gel is the first FDA-approved hyaluronic acid dermal filler that is proven to be safe and effective for persons of color.*

 Call our office to schedule a complimentary consultation with Dr. Vafa to discuss if Juvederm™ is right for you.

 Before and After FAQ